aragon/aragon-wiki/docs/dev/index.md

 ## [node-aragon](https://github.com/aragon/node-aragon)
 *Owned by [onbjerg](https://github.com/onbjerg)*

-Glue between aragon-core (Solidity contracts) and the Aragon dapp.
+Glue between aragonOS (Solidity contracts) and the Aragon dapp.

 What it provides: